The Petersburg Project

 Picture

 LC 1s02632.
 A Large Gun in the Revel Works.
 "It is stated that during the fight, Sunday April 2d, 1865, Gen. Lee stood on the little knoll in the foreground, and actually shed tears when he saw his own troops being driven back by the Union soldiers.
 This view was taken April 3d, after the storming of Petersburgh, Va."
 Imprint by E & H.T.
 Anthony.
 Stereo card of the above image.
-Roche was working on commission for the Anthony at this time.
+Roche was working on commission for the Anthonys at this time.

 Picture